WeblateOrg/weblate/docs/admin/support.rst

 .. _support-data:

-Info sent to and shown on Weblate.org
+Info sent to and (partially) shown on Weblate.org
 -----------------------------------------------

 * URL to your Weblate